Job title Head physiotherapist

-What are the best and worst things about your job?
+What are the best and worst things about your career as a physiotherapist?

 I love being involved with motivated individuals and in the build up and the big occasions i.e. cup finals.
 Working in an environment that is a continually evolving field and thus, the need to keep improving.
 That brings a pressure to deliver a 10/10 day, everyday, and every day being different and bringing about different challenges.
 The time demands and the pressure they bring to return players safely, ASAP without re-injury.

-Ultimately, you need either a BSc or MSc in Physiotherapy to become qualified to work as a physiotherapist.
+Ultimately, to train to be a physiotherapist you need either a BSc or MSc in Physiotherapy to become qualified for a career as a physiotherapist.
 Since the government’s decision to remove NHS funding for healthcare courses if I was looking to work specifically as a sports physio I would look at enrolling on a sports physiotherapy programme.
 Several of these have started or are due to start, and generally last four years in duration and give you full chartered physiotherapy status, plus sports-related content giving you the best academic preparation for a job in sport.

 “Get hands on.
 It doesn’t matter what level of sport, but the more experience the better.”

 Get hands on.
-It doesn’t matter what level of sport, but the more experience the better.
-Get help.
-Find others that have followed a similar path to the one you want to take.
+It doesn’t matter what level of sport, but the more experience the better shadowing people in their job as a physiotherapist.
+Find others that have followed a similar career as a physiotherapist to the one you want to take.
 Find what about sport excites you i.e. treatment, rehab or a particular joint/pathology and put your time and effort here.
 You’re more likely to get better at what you do if you enjoy the subject more.

 Where can you study?

-Regarding physiotherapy study, I can only really vouch for the BSc Physiotherapy programme at my place of study, the University of Bradford.
+Training to be a physiotherapy you have various options for places to study, I can only really vouch for the BSc Physiotherapy programme at my place of study, the University of Bradford.
 However, as physiotherapy programmes go, most are largely similar in content given the stipulations from the Chartered Society of Physiotherapy.